WallStreetMojo

 However, the company is expected to disclose such transactions as they are supposed to occur in the future and will impact its cash position.
 Therefore, the company provides an extensive explanation regarding these commitments in the notes to the financial statement.

 Contingencies are different from commitments.
-It is the implied obligation that is expected to take place depending on the outcome of the future event.
+It is the implied obligation that is expected to occur depending on the outcome of the future event.
 Hence, one can say that contingencies are those obligations that may or may not become liabilities to the company because of the uncertainty of the future event.

 FASB has recognized several examples of loss contingencies that are evaluated and reported in the same manner.
 These loss contingencies are as follows.